Bill

 AI Summary

-This bill expands opportunities for affordable housing developments on properties owned by religious organizations by requiring cities and counties to allow increased density bonuses for such projects.
-Specifically, it mandates that at least 50% of the development must be for low-income households (those earning at or below 80% of the median family income) or at least 20% must be for very low-income households (those earning at or below 50% of the median family income), with monthly housing costs not exceeding 30% of their income.
+This bill expands opportunities for affordable housing developments on properties owned by religious organizations by allowing cities and counties to grant increased density bonuses for such projects.
+Specifically, it requires that at least 50% of the development be for low-income households (those earning at or below 80% of the median family income) or at least 20% be for very low-income households (those earning at or below 50% of the median family income), with housing costs not exceeding 30% of their income.
 These affordability requirements must be maintained for at least 50 years through a binding obligation, even if the religious organization no longer owns the property.
-The bill also clarifies that religious organizations or entities leasing their property for these developments are responsible for all associated fees and costs, and it requires cities and counties to develop policies to implement these provisions, while also allowing them to require a higher percentage of affordable units.
+The bill also mandates that cities and counties develop policies to implement these provisions when requested by a religious organization, and clarifies that the religious organization or a leasing entity is responsible for all development costs.
+The bill defines "affordable housing development" as a structure where a specified percentage of units are set aside for low-income or very low-income households, and "religious organization" is defined by existing state law.

 Committee Categories